 Then, Zoom, GoToMeeting, Webex, Skype, Google Hangouts, what web conference tool do you utilize for remote communication?
-Well, no matter it’s one of these mentioned smash-hits or any other, you are given the power to record the online meeting events.
+Well, no matter if it’s one of these mentioned smash-hits or any other, you are given the power to record the online meeting events.

-But things are usually more complicated than they look, because the online services do have strict rules on the recording privilege, ways and length when you use it to record online meetings.
-Specifically, let’s take Zoom for example, it offers four meeting plans to meet different business needs – Free, Pro, Business and Enterprise.
-Set aside the number of participants and meeting duration, it does allow both of the free and paid subscribers to take video capture of the meeting.
+But things are usually more complicated than they look because the online services do have strict rules on the recording privilege, ways, and length when you use it to record online meetings.
+Specifically, let’s take Zoom for example, it offers four meeting plans to meet different business needs – Free, Pro, Business, and Enterprise.
+Setting aside the number of participants and meeting duration, it does allow both the free and paid subscribers to take video capture of the meeting.

 Surely the premise of all these assumptions is you are the meeting host!
 What if you are only a universal attendee?
-Any non-host worker is unable to take advantage of the built-in recording functionality of Zoom unless the host empowers him/her the privilege.
+Any non-host worker is unable to take advantage of the built-in recording functionality of Zoom unless the host empowers him/her with the privilege.

 – Local and cloud recording are both available here.

-– For local recording, the recorded file usually needs to be converted to local or the format is not a mainstream, like Webex’s .arf and .wrf.
+– For local recording, the recorded file usually needs to be converted to local or the format is not mainstream, like Webex’s .arf and .wrf.

-Firstly, before you check the steps on how to record online meeting with RecMaster, you should download it and install it on your computer.
+Firstly, before you check the steps on how to record an online meeting with RecMaster, you should download it and install it on your computer.
 Only Windows and Mac are available now.

 Then launch it to do as follows:

-You can select “Full Screen” to film the entire screen/full-screen video meeting, or select “Custom Area” to record the windowed meeting.
+You can select “Full Screen” to film the entire screen/full-screen video meeting or select “Custom Area” to record the windowed meeting.
 “Webcam” mode is suitable for capturing your own facecam and “Audio Only” of course simply outputs the audio file.

-RecMaster enables you to set for video/audio format, video quality/frame rate, and decide whether to show webcam overlay, system sound, microphone, mouse cursor, enable watermark or not.
-Define all of those according to your situations.
-And below is the RecMaster supported media formats, all of which are compatible well with players, devices and editors.
+RecMaster enables you to set video/audio format, video quality/frame rate, and decide whether to show webcam overlay, system sound, microphone, mouse cursor, enable watermark or not.
+Define all of those according to your situation.
+You can go to Menu>> Settings>> Video to find the details.
+Or you can directly use the default settings.

 Video capture formats: MP4, FLV, AVI (for Windows PC) | MP4, MOV, M4V (for macOS)